ThisIsTechsin/Clock/README.md

 # Simple JS clock app

-this app made for Techsin youtube toturial. we hope you enjoy it.
+This app made for Techsin youtube toturial.
+We hope you enjoy it.